Column: After a memorable Series, baseball must come clean

 "You've got to be kidding me!" said Alex Bregman, who hit a game-ending single off Dodgers closer Kenley Jansen with two outs in the 10th inning.

-The Astros and Dodgers have combined for 22 dingers through the first five games, already eclipsing the previous record of 21 set in the Angels' seven-game victory over the Giants in 2002.
+No kidding, the Astros and Dodgers have combined for 22 dingers through the first five games , already eclipsing the previous record of 21 set in the Angels' seven-game victory over the Giants in 2002.

 There's at least one more game to go in La La Land, where the series resumes Tuesday night with the Astros holding a 3-2 lead and looking to clinch the first Series title in franchise history.